-Appian and IBM Case Foundation both compete in the business process management and content management categories.
-Appian seems to have the upper hand due to its rapid development capabilities and flexibility.
+Appian and IBM Case Foundation compete in the realm of business process management software.
+Appian seems to have the upper hand due to its intuitive design and rapid low-code development, providing an edge in usability and fast deployment.

 Appian is a unified low-code platform and solution used by businesses to build enterprise applications and workflows.
 This product adapts to the needs of clients and the technologies they are already using to combine their data in a single workflow and maximize resources.
 The platform has four main components through which it transforms the work process for companies of various sizes.
 They are: